younyzhu/younyzhu.github.com/Composition_Visualization/README.md

           (1). when re-loading the data model, we should re-set the data model and the 3 image model
           (2).
 Just applying the transform matrix to the loaded image data plane
           (3).
 THREE.js (r67) has problem in selection fiber, so I changed back to r66
+ 3. Trying to find way to line up two div (if we compare two bubble) it seems the effect is not very, and I will keep trying.[image](./images/lineup.png).
+This method I just use one compared bubble canvas insert into another.
+    It is hard to find the control canvas, sence in the program I alway use container.
+So I will build a new bubble div, and delete the old one.

+ TODO :
-  3. TODO : Need to changed the select fiber and exported the selected fibers.
+       (1) Need to changed the select fiber and exported the selected fibers.
        What I did is: when we do selection on the current model, we first recode the selected fibers and then re-load the model.
        But this will cause problem, when we load the local file, enough I could load it again.
-  4. Try to re-write the framework.
+       (2) Try to re-write the framework.
+       (3) write the compare program.

 **Till now incluse files**

         <!--Css style-->